Mary Ann Nichols: Leather Apron

 Local rumours that a local Jew known as "Leather Apron" may have been responsible for the murders were investigated by the police.
 This individual was known to have carried a knife and to have frequently intimidated local prostitutes.
 Imaginative descriptions of "Leather Apron", using crude Jewish stereotypes, frequently appeared in the press in the days following Nichols's murder, although some sections of the London press dismissed this theory as "a mythical outgrowth of the reporter's fancy".

 John Pizer, a Polish Jew who made footwear from leather, was known by the name "Leather Apron" Despite there being no direct evidence against him, he was arrested by a Sergeant William Thicke on 10 September.
 Although Pizer claimed to the contrary, Thicke knew of Pizer's reputation, and that he was known locally by this name.
 A search of Pizer's home recovered five long-bladed knives.
 Nonetheless, Pizer was soon released after the confirmation of his alibis on the nights of the two most recent Whitechapel murders.

 Pizer later successfully obtained monetary compensation from at least one newspaper that had named him as the murderer.

 Funeral

 Mary Ann Nichols was buried on the afternoon of 6 September 1888.
-She was laid to rest in the City of London Cemetery, located within the east London district of Newham.
+She was laid to rest in the City of London Cemetery, located within the east London district of Manor Park.
 Her body was transported to the cemetery in a hearse supplied by a Hanbury Street undertaker named Henry Smith.
 The funeral cortège consisted of the hearse carrying her coffin and two mourning coaches, which carried her father, estranged husband, and three of her children.
 Several thousand people observed the cortège travel from the mortuary to the cemetery.

-Nichols's coffin was of polished elm, with a brass plaque bearing the inscription, 'Mary Ann Nichols, aged 42; died August 31, 1888'.
+Nichols's coffin was of polished elm, with a brass plaque bearing the inscription, Mary Ann Nichols, aged 42; died August 31, 1888.
 She was buried in a public grave numbered 210752 (on the edge of the current Memorial Garden).

 In late 1996, the cemetery authorities decided to formally mark Nichols's unmarked grave with a plaque.